4d/docs/docs/settings/web.md

 Enables preemptive web processes in your compiled applications.
 When **Use preemptive processes** is selected, the eligibility of your web-related code (including 4D tags and web database methods) to the preemptive execution will be evaluated during the compilation.
 For more information, see [Using preemptive Web processes](../WebServer/preemptiveWeb.md).

-**Note:** This option does not apply to Web service processes (server or client).
-Preemptive mode is supported by Web service processes at method level: you just have to select "Can be run in preemptive processes" property for published SOAP server methods (see [Publishing a Web Service with 4D](https://doc.4d.com/4Dv19/4D/19/Publishing-a-Web-Service-with-4D.300-5416868.en.html)) or proxy client methods (see [Subscribing to a Web Service in 4D](https://doc.4d.com/4Dv19/4D/19/Subscribing-to-a-Web-Service-in-4D.300-5416870.en.html)) and make sure they are confirmed thread-safe by the compiler.
+> This option does not apply to scalable sessions, REST processes (compiled mode), and web service processes (server or client).
+See [Enabling the preemptive mode for the web server](../WebServer/preemptiveWeb.md#enabling-the-preemptive-mode-for-the-web-server).

 #### Inactive Process Timeout